 The tallest of the trail-less peaks, Gray is often climbed in conjunction with Skylight and Marcy, and was named by Verplanck Colvin for the botanist Asa Gray.
-The summit is somewhat treed, but with stunted growth, so there are still great views to be seen from the top.
+The summit is somewhat filled with trees, but with stunted growth, so there are still great views to be seen from the top towards Skylight.

 Distance: ~15 miles round-trip

 Elevation: 4,840 ft